lucidmachine/ericslenk.com/content/blog/typescript-on-an-arduino-with-johnny-five.md

 Pretty easy.

 # Hello, World!
 Now let's set up a simple test.
-We're going to translate [the Johnny Five Hellow World example](http://johnny-five.io/examples/#hello-world-see-more-) to TypeScript.
+We're going to translate [the Johnny Five Hello World example](http://johnny-five.io/examples/#hello-world-see-more-) to TypeScript.
 First, let's set up the hardware.
 Plug a single LED into your board with the anode (long end, positive) in I/O pin 13 and the cathode (short end, negative) in the GROUND pin.
 Now open up the file `src/index.ts` and write the following:

 ```typescript
 // src/index.ts